 Yalc has some pretty comprehensive documentation on how it can be used.
 Though, here's the cliff notes:

-👉 Writes files that would be in npm registry to a local registry
+👉 Writes files that would be in npm registry to a local registryyalc add

-folder with contents and a signature lock file.
+folder with contents and a signature lock file.yalc link

 runs.